mxfoyster/UsingRealData1/README.md

 When we have several bar charts on the same page, it looks a little boring with the same colour scheme.
 To fix this I added an optional parameter that feeds all the way to my `BuildColorArray()` function to put a start value at the end of my `DrawBarChartMonthlyAverage()` function within *ChartPlotters.js*.
 This allows me to offset the colours differently if I choose to on each insance of that chart type.

+## Comparison Page

+I have another page where we compare the sports together.
+There's some noticable patterns.
+There is also a summary page but it's a holding page really for later.

 ## What's Next?

 I really don't know.
 Open to ideas....